pmbittner/PaxEngine3/README.md

 Sadly, the little green guy has no jumping implemented until today.

 ![2D/3D Interaction](res/screenshots/meshfold.PNG "2D/3D Interaction")
-[Meshfold][3] is a _proof of concept_ for an idea where a two-dimensional game world is modelled as the surfaces of a three-dimensional shape given as a mesh.
+Meshfold is a _proof of concept_ for an idea where a two-dimensional game world is modelled as the surfaces of a three-dimensional shape given as a mesh.

 ![Raymarcher](res/screenshots/raymarcher.PNG "Raymarcher")
 [Mandelbulb](https://en.wikipedia.org/wiki/Mandelbulb) rendered with a small [raymarcher][rayma] implemented in the [fragment shader](res/RayMarcher/raymarcher_frag.glsl).